 - Review Lesson Plans:

-This month we are offering one Submission Prompt: “Hope for Change” – asking you to explore hope or justice related to change and mental health while prominently and creatively integrating the lime green ribbon as a symbol of mental health.
+This month we are offering one Submission Prompt: “Hope for Change” – asking you to share how you or your community have grown and changed.
+How have you become stronger and more resilient?
+You must creatively include the lime green ribbon as a symbol of mental health.

 As spring approaches, you may notice the seasons changing by new flowers blooming or the arrival of butterflies.
 Change is an inevitable part of life, but this year in particular has brought many unexpected challenges.
 Reflect on the ways that you have adapted to change and grown as a person in March/April’s prompt, “Hope for Change.”
 To prepare for Mental Health Awareness Month in May, you must incorporate a green ribbon creatively into your entry.
 Create an art piece (in any form!) that explores personal growth, resilience, and the change you want to see in yourself or in your community.